Bijoujs/Bijou.js/README.md

 ## Who made Bijou.js?

-Me (@Explosion-Scratch) and my good friend @GrahamSH-LLK with a lot of help from other people such as retron and theColaber!
+Me (@Explosion-Scratch) and my good friend @GrahamSH-LLK with a lot of help from other people such as retronbv and TheColaber!

 # Why use Bijou?